joshuamschmidt/conda_yamls/README.md

 # conda_yamls
-place to store and version control my conda environments
+Place to store and version control my conda environments

+Assumes that envs can be activated by name, rather than path.

 #### Little tips